cbraddoss/roosevelt/readme.md

 	php artisan db:seed

-If you have issues doing the above, try running:
+If you have issues doing the above, try running (then run the above again):

 	composer dump-autoload

 ##Quick guide for a new Laravel install on a local dev environment:

+Not needed for this project, but good if you want to run a separate Laravel install for additional testing.

 Go to https://getcomposer.org/download/ and run this command in terminal:

 	curl -sS https://getcomposer.org/installer | php